silphendio/vr-media-player/README.md

 ## Running from source:

-- The project uses Godot 4.2.
+- The project uses Godot 4.3.
 Make sure to get a compatble version.
 You can download a standalone binary on the [Godot Website](https://godotengine.org/download)

 - Next, get the [EIRTeam.FFmpeg](https://github.com/EIRTeam/EIRTeam.FFmpeg/releases) plugin, and unzip it into the project folder.

-- To be able to watch videos with uncommon codecs, download an appropriate version of [FFmpeg builds](https://github.com/BtbN/FFmpeg-Builds/releases) and copy all `.dll` or `.so` files into the `addons/ffmpeg/linux64/` or `addons/ffmpeg/win64/` folder.
+- To be able to watch videos with uncommon codecs, download a file with the pattern `ffmpeg-n6...-shared` from [FFmpeg builds](https://github.com/BtbN/FFmpeg-Builds/releases) and copy all `.dll` or `.so` files into the `addons/ffmpeg/linux64/` or `addons/ffmpeg/win64/` folder.
 Overwrite existing files.
+Note that this doesn't seem to work with v1.1 of the plugin. v1.0.4 should work.

 - To run the application, start Godot, import the project and click `run`.